paigeweber13/paigeweber13.github.io/index.md

 differentiate between Fall/Winter and Spring/Summer semesters.
 What an oversight!
 My fix can be viewed [here](/resources/code - count semesters worked.png).

+#### Takeaways
+My time at BYU allowed me to meet some incredibly kind programmers who walked me through every part of our technology stack.
+I learned immense amounts about databases, server maintenance, and all parts of web development.

 # Current Work
 The following repositories are currently my most active: